nickystark/GraphTeam-repo/README.md

-Please check the [Competition Website](https://sites.google.com/view/hackathongraphnoisylabels/home) for the set of Rules and Instructions on how to submit your exam.
+<--Please check the [Competition Website](https://sites.google.com/view/hackathongraphnoisylabels/home) for the set of Rules and Instructions on how to submit your exam.

 Your Exam Submission Consists of 2 parts:
 1) Submit your  solutions to the [Hugging Face competition space](https://huggingface.co/spaces/examhackaton/GraphClassificationNoisyLabels) that hosts the challenge.